 How to Choose a CPA for Your Small Business

-The right CPA doesn't just file your taxes—they save you $12,000-25,000 annually through proactive planning.
+The right CPA doesn't just file your taxes; they plan them all year through entity structure, timing moves, and estimated tax management.
 Learn how to evaluate, hire, and partner with a CPA who actually works for you.

 What a CPA Actually Does for Your Business